 Issues or concerns about this toxidrome: Toxidrome encompasses insecticides and nerve agents, which can differ radically in potency; clinical onset varies by state of agent and route of exposure as well as in special populations (including children); management differs between insecticides and nerve agents; chemical aging a concern with GD and possibly with certain insecticides; differing clinical presentation in children; training will need to address possible confusion between "cholinergic," "anticholinergic," and "anticholinesterase."
 Infants and young children in many instances present only with neurological signs and symptoms.

-Cholinergic examples of industrial chemicals and potential chemical warfare/terrorism agents: Carbamate (e.g., aldicarb and methomyl) and OP (e.g., chlorpyrifos and parathion) insecticides; nerve agents (e.g., GA, GB, GD, GF, and VX)
+Cholinergic examples of industrial chemicals and potential chemical warfare/terrorism agents: Carbamate (e.g., aldicarb and methomyl) and OP (e.g., chlorpyrifos and parathion) insecticides; nerve agents (e.g., GA, GB, GD, GF, VX, and Fourth Generation Agents)

 The clinically relevant routes of exposure and types of sources: Inhalation, dermal, and ingestion.